pzaeemfar/ip2co/README.md

 # oip2co

 A simple command-line tool that converts IP addresses to country codes.
-It uses the MaxMind GeoLite2 database for accurate IP-to-country lookups.
+It uses the **IP2Location LITE IP Geolocation Database** for accurate IP-to-country lookups.

 > **Important**
 >
-> Downloading the MaxMind GeoLite2 database normally requires signing up and going through a few steps.
-To make things easier, `oip2co` uses a pre-hosted version from [this link](https://github.com/PrxyHunter/GeoLite2/releases/latest/download/GeoLite2-Country.mmdb).
->
-> However, if you prefer, you can download the official file yourself from the MaxMind website and place it at `/tmp/GeoLite2-Country.mmdb`.
-The tool will use that file if it's available.
+> IPv6 addresses and domain names are not supported.
+Any such inputs will be skipped and ignored.

 ## Features